 Timing

-Whilst the new process dAIS nominations will take place only once a year, athletes will receive payments twice a year, in line with the ATO tax-class ruling.
+dAIS nominations will take place only once a year and athletes will receive payments twice a year, in line with the ATO tax-class ruling.
 More frequent payments (e.g., monthly) would impact the tax class-ruling to the detriment of losing the tax-free benefit of dAIS.

 NSO changes